gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 ##### Production Trigger

-The production registry will be updated when a release engineer promotes a given Drone build to production.
+The production registry will be updated when a release engineer promotes a given Drone build to either `production` or `production-terraform`.

 The promotion process will perform the same actions as the staging script, just with a different target bucket.